brainstrom286/ToDoList/README.md

 A simple JavaFX and Swing application.

 This project is a basic Java application built using JavaFX and Swing.
-I created it by following YouTube tutorials as part of my journey in learning Java GUI development.
+I created it by following tutorials as part of my journey in learning Java GUI development.

 Features:
 i)Basic GUI layout with JavaFX and Swing components